MIT recurring payments

 recurrent: true

-when creating a payment session, and show the user the widget with no checkboxes—like with ordinary payments.
+when creating a payment session, and show the user the widget with no checkboxes—the same as for one-time payments.

-Example of creating a token for the widget with the checkbox "I agree to recurring payments"
+Example of creating a token for the widget with a checkbox to agree to recurring payments

 curl -X POST \